lizmat/articles/rakuast-for-early-adopters-2.md

     ).EVAL
 }
 ```
 First we create an array "@elements" and fill that with an enumeration object for each unique char in the given string (`$string.comb.unique`).
 And then we create the TokenDeclaration object as from the example, but with the `@elements` array as the specification of the characters.
-And then we convert that into an actial usable `token` by running `.EVAL` on it.
+And then we convert that into an actual usable `token` by running `.EVAL` on it.

-And an example of its usage:
+An example of its usage:
 ```
 my $matcher = chars-matcher("Anna Mae Bullock");
 say "Tina Turner" ~~ $matcher;       # ｢n｣